patel577/Text-Analyzer/README.md

 The main goal of the project is to calcuate TFIDF score for each document and cosimilarity between two documents or categories using pyspark functions.
 I used argparse to make code that can be easily re-use for any text file under the corpus through command-line interface.
 It helps to change arguments in CLI.

-python TextAnalyzer.py function input output --other arguments(optional)
+python TextAnalyzer.py command input output --other arguments(optional)

 For example, if you want to compute only TF of all words apppering in document (hotel-california.txt) then, by running,

-python TextAnalyzer.py TF \ ./masc_500k_texts/written.fiction/hotel-california.txt .\hotel-california.tf
+python    TextAnalyzer.py   TF    .../masc_500k_texts/written.fiction/hotel-california.txt    ...\hotel-california.tf

 which creates a directory called hotel-california.tx and it contains the results of term frequency values.